ZukoHeiwa/yarn-nextjs-app-demo/README.md

 # yarn-nextjs-app-demo

-yarn-nextjs-app-demo is a simple webiste demo project made with Yarn package manager, NextJS, and Tailwind.
+yarn-nextjs-app-demo is a simple webiste demo project made with Yarn package manager, NextJS, and Tailwindcss.

 ## Table of Contents